NikitosKh/interpret_eacc/README.md

-Sure!
-Here's a more detailed and formatted README for the Interpret AI project:

----

 # Interpret AI

 Welcome to the Interpret AI repository.
 This project focuses on developing a model merging tool that allows for the combination of pretrained models into a single, efficient model with negligible additional training cost compared to pretraining.
 For more detailed information about our methods, please visit our [website](link-to-the-site).